 We’re sorry but you are not eligible for the rebate.
 The purpose of the rebate is to incentivize people to remove non-compliant stoves currently in use.

 Why are the rebates higher in other RD’s/local government areas?

-The provincial rebate is $250 per appliance.
+The provincial rebates are listed above.
 Additional discounts may be available from participating retailers.
 Please discuss this with your retailer.
 In some cases, other local governments may provide additional incentives.
 The SRD does not offer any additional incentives at this time.

 Will this program run again next year?

 We hope so but it is dependent upon provincial funding and how well the program runs this year.

 I live in the City of Campbell River.
 Am I eligible?

 Not at this time.
 The City of Campbell River has successfully run their own program for several years.
 The priority of the SRD program is to provide regional district residents with the same opportunity.